codatio/codat-docs/docs/integrations/accounting/quickbooksonline/accounting-quickbooksonline-new-setup.md

 - **Launch URL:** Initial URL for your app's authorization flow.
 If using no-code Link, provide the generic Link URL, which you can access in the Codat Portal.
 - **Disconnect URL:** Link to the process for deauthorizing your app's access to QuickBooks Online.
 You can provide the URL of the [Disconnect a data source from a company](/platform-api#/operations/unlink-connection) endpoint.
 If you don't have a disconnect URL, provide a link to your website or app instead.

-For app hosting details, see <a className="external" href="https://codat.zendesk.com/hc/en-gb/articles/4463989520669-QBO-app-hosting" target="_blank">QBO app hosting</a> in the Codat Support Portal.
+For app hosting details, see <a className="external" href="https://docs.codat.io/integrations/accounting/quickbooksonline/quickbooks-online-integration-reference#qbo-app-hosting" target="_blank">QBO app hosting</a>.
 :::

 3. Click **Go to the app assessment questionnaire** to open the questionnaire.
 See [Complete the App Assessment Questionnaire](/integrations/accounting/quickbooksonline/accounting-quickbooksonline-new-setup#completing-the-app-assessment-questionnaire) below for guidance on answering the questionnaire.